 Throughout the 1940s, 1950s, and 1960s, the term “pot” was used.
 It was eventually eclipsed by the following marijuana phrase.

-In the late 1980s and early 1990s, “weed” began to be used more frequently.
+In the late 1980s and early 1990s, “herbe” began to be used more frequently.
 And once again, no one knows why it became a term for marijuana (as evidenced by the name of this piece).

 The etymology of “weed” is simple to guess, as is the case with a lot of these words.
 A weed is an aggressive plant that grows in the wild and flourishes where other plants would not grow due on its environment.